auth0/wordpress/README.md

 5. On the Settings of the Auth0 application change the Callback URL to be: http://your-domain/index.php?auth0=1.
 Using TLS/SSL is recommended for production.
 6. Go back to  **WordPress** Settings - Auth0 Settings edit the Domain, Client ID and Client Secret with the ones you copied from Auth0 Dashboard.

+## Implicit Flow

+There are cases where the server is behind a firewall and does not have access to internet (or at least, can't reach the Auth0 servers).
+In those cases, you can enable the Auth0 Implicit Flow in the advanced settings of the Auth0 Settings page.

+When it is enabled, the token is returned in the login callback and then sent back to the WordPress sever so it doesn't need to call the Auth0 webervices.

 ## API authentication

 The last version of the plugin provides the ability integrate with **wp-jwt-auth** plugin to authenticate api calls via a HTTP Authorization Header.